- Your State

 First off, most children in Iowa (and in America) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers.
 Iowa spends, on average, $11,907 per public school student each year.

 Iowa has unrestricted open enrollment for public school.
 Open enrollment refers to whether parents can choose to send their child to any public school in Iowa, regardless of where they live or where the school is located.
-Based on Iowa’s recently-expanded laws, families can apply to any traditional public school, even one in another district.
-Of course, schools may deny a request if there is not enough classroom space, or if application deadlines are not met.
-For a real-world example of the transfer process, check out Davenport Community Schools’ open enrollment application and deadline.
+Based on Iowa’s recently-expanded laws, families can apply to any traditional public school, even one in another district, at any time during the year.
+Of course, schools may deny a request if there is not enough classroom space.
+For a real-world example of the transfer process, check out Davenport Community Schools’ open enrollment application.

 Open enrollment is a valuable option because traditional public schools aren’t all the same: They may differ in learning methods and one may just “feel different” than another to you.
-Some students participating in open enrollment, including those meeting certain income guidelines, are provided transportation to their public school of choice by their assigned district.
+Keep in mind that some students participating in open enrollment, including those meeting certain income guidelines, are even provided transportation to their public school of choice by their assigned district.

-Find out more about public schools in your state here: Iowa’s Department of Education.
+Find out more about public schools in your state at the Iowa Department of Education.

 Depending on where you are located, you may be able to choose a charter school for your child.
 Charter schools are tuition-free public schools that have extra freedom to innovate with curriculum and learning methods.
 Iowa enacted a charter school law in 2003 but there are just two authorized charter schools as of 2020.
 These are located in Storm Lake and Maynard, Iowa.